awantika10/Desgen/Ideas.md

 - daily reminders to go for a walk or exercise a little to help them stay fit.
 - an alert system for medical emergencies.

+## idea-3

+## Name

+Abhijna Yaji

+### Description

+This is an idea for an application named "Find your Roomie!".
+Finding the most suited roomate in a new city can be daunting, but no need to worry when you have "Find your Roomie!" app.
+This app will help finding the most suited roomate to make your stay more comfortable and enjoyable.This can be done by users sharing their hobbies, interests, their lifestyles, location of stay and the closest match to all these traits will help deciding the apt roomie.

+### Features
+1. Login/Sign up page.
+2. Add basic bio which would include:
+   i) Hobbies
+   ii) Interests and habits
+   iii) Lifestyle - brief needed to find a suitable roomate
+3. Interested location of stay.
+4. Direct chat feature to other users who are looking for a roomate.
+5. Map to show different stay locations available and current interested users for that location.